-- In a large mixing bowl, add both the flours and mix together.
+- In a large mixing bowl, add both the flour and mix together.

 - To the bowl, add the garlic powder, paprika, coriander powder, cumin powder, and mixed sesame seeds.
 Mix well into the flour.

-- Finely chop and add the red chili into the flour.
+- Finely chop and add the red chili to the flour.

 - Dip each piece of cauliflower into the batter and using a fork place it onto the parchment-lined baking tray.
 Repeat till all of the cauliflower is on the baking tray.